Common Genetic Health Problems in Shelties

 4. Dermatomyositis (Skin Inflammation)

-Dermatomyositis tends of only affect Shelties and Collies which reveals its genetic origins.
+Dermatomyositis tends to only affect Sheltie and Collie breeds which reveals its hereditary origins.
 It's an inflammatory disease affecting the skin, muscles and blood vessels.
 Those who carry the gene develop lesions on the face some time between 2 and 6 months old, although it can (rarely) affect adult dogs too.
 Also known as Collie Nose, the lesions are aggravated by trauma and UV light.

 If your Sheltie has dermatomyositis (DMS), you will notice redness, scaling, crusting and hair loss on the eyes, ears, tail and feet when they're young.
 The lesions can vary in severity and can come and go over time.
 It can look scary but Collie Nose is not contagious and your dog can't infect humans or other pets.